Quality objectives for the Prostate Cancer Registry

 In November 2017, the national quality indicator for prostate cancer was updated from five-year relative survival after prostate cancer to five-year relative survival after high-risk prostate cancer.
 This is because high-risk prostate cancer often carries a greater risk of premature death from the disease, and 5-year relative survival for this patient group is likely to reflect treatment effort and quality to a greater extent.

-Read more about quality objectives in the annual report for the Prostate Cancer Registry (Norwegian only)
+Read more about quality indicators in the annual report for the Prostate Cancer Registry (Norwegian only)

 Quality improvements